 - BOCA CIEGA HIGH SCHOOL CLINIC – 924 58TH St. S., Gulfport, FL 33707

 - GIBBS HIGH SCHOOL CLINIC – 850 34TH St. S., St. Petersburg, FL 33711

 - PINELLAS PARK HIGH SCHOOL CLINIC – 6305 118TH Ave.
 N., Largo, FL 33773

 The Governor of Florida signed an executive order on April 2 to suspend evictions and foreclosures due to COVID-19.
-This order is valid for 45 days and expires on May 17th unless Governor DeSantis extends this order.
+This order has been extended until October 1.
 If you have any questions or concerns about your rent or mortgage, you can contact the following legal services: